isomerpages/govtech-gobusiness/_FAQ/1a1-permittedfaq1.md

 Yes.
 All companies that received an exemption to operate will be able to continue operations.

 #### **6. I had previously received an email notification that my exemption had been rescinded, but my company falls under the list of permitted services.
 Will I be able to resume operations?**
 Yes.
 If your company’s activities are listed in the list of permitted services, you will be allowed to resume operations.
-If your company has other business functions or services that do not belong in the list of permitted services, these other business functions or services should remain suspended until further notice.
+If your company has other business functions or services that do not belong to the list of permitted services, these other business functions or services should remain suspended until further notice.

 #### **7. My company’s activities do not belong to the list of permitted services, but we support a permitted service that is listed.
 What should I do?
 Can I appeal?**
 If your company needs to support a permitted service please submit an application for a General Exemption or a Time-Limited Exemption through